For a free digital download of the Introduction, see below... Written in a smart, funny...

 This highly accessible, award-winning book is informed by the latest research on adolescent development, effects of digital media on youth and identity formation, trends in drug and alcohol use, and relationships and sexuality, drawing on work in such diverse fields as clinical psychology, cognitive neuroscience, epigenetics, sociology, anthropology, philosophy and religious studies.

-The Approximate Parent won a 2013 Reader Views LIterary Award in the Parenting/Family/Relationships Category.
+In 2013 The Approximate Parent won both the Reader Views and the Bay Area Independent Publishers Association Book Awards in the Parenting/Family/Relationships Category.

 Do You Love Bookstores, Too?